Bidirectional Contrastive Split Learning for Visual Question Answering: Methods

+An Answer Projection Network (APN) $f_{\text{APN}}$ (Figure \ref{fig:arch}.c) aims to project a lexical answer $y$ into a feature vector $v_{\text{APN}}\in \mathbb{R}^S$.
+APN comprises two main components: a preprocessing process and the word embedding of GloVe \cite{pennington2014glove} to transform the question text into a fixed-size vector representation.
+The resultant vector is subsequently fed through a linear projection layer.

-We propose the use of two adapter networks to project the outputs from different model components into a shared projection space.
-In this regard, a nonlinear projection head on more complex representations can improve the performance while for simpler modality representations it is not beneficial to use the nonlinear projection \citep{chen2020,simclr,mmv}.
-In particular, we replace a VQA model $f_{\mbox{ {VQA}}}$'s output layer with the Nonlinear Head Adapter (NHA) network $f_{\mbox{ {NHA}}}$ that projects the high-level cross-modal representations from the layer before the output layer into the shared projection space $v_{\mbox{ {NHA}}} \in \mathbb{R}^S$.
-Furthermore, we devise the Linear Tail Adapter (LTA) to project the low-level representations $v_{\mbox{ {APN}}}$ of APN into the shared projection space $v_{\mbox{ {LTA}}} \in \mathbb{R}^S$.
-Note that $v_{\mbox{ {LTA}}}$ and $v_{\mbox{ {NHA}}}$ have the same dimension of $S$.
-The detailed architecture of NHA and LTA are described in Section Experiments.
+Moreover, two adapter networks (Figure \ref{fig:arch}.a, \ref{fig:arch}.b) are employed to project the outputs of client components into a shared dimension, where a Nonlinear Head Adapter (NHA) is applied to tackle more complex representations while a Linear Tail Adapter (LTA) is used to process simpler ones \cite{mmv}.
+In particular, to tailor a VQA model for contrastive learning, we replace its output layer with the NHA network $f_{\text{NHA}}$.
+The NHA projects the learned cross-modal representations into $v_{\text{NHA}} \in \mathbb{R}^S$.
+We use the LTA network $f_{\text{LTA}}$ to project the learned representations from the APN $v_{\text{APN}}$ into $v_{\text{LTA}} \in \mathbb{R}^S$.
+Note that $v_{\text{LTA}}$ and $v_{\text{NHA}}$ have the same dimension of $S$.